Health Benefits of Blueberries

-What do blueberries do for us?
-Well, besides the nutritional benefits mentioned above, blueberries contain phytochemicals and pigments that may reduce cancer, assist with the regulation of blood pressure, and lower cholesterol.
-Blueberries may even be good for memory.
-So remember that when you're choosing fruits!
+- Phytochemicals and pigments that may reduce cancer, assist with the regulation of blood pressure, and lower cholesterol.

 "This a no-bake recipe, so on a hot summer day you don't have to turn on the oven, other than to bake your crust.
 If using frozen blueberries, drain them and use juice instead of water." -- Elaine